ncbi/vadr/documentation/build.md

 Usage: v-build.pl [-options] <accession> <path to output directory to create>
 ```

-The first two lines are the banner which show the name of the VADR
+The first few lines are the banner which show the name of the VADR
 script being run along with the version and release date.
-Next comes
+This is
+followed by the time and date the command was executed.
+The `Usage:`
+line details the expected command line arguments.  `v-build.pl` takes
-the usage which explains two command line arguments are expected, the
+as input two command line arguments, the name of the reference
-sequence accession for which to build the model to (`<accession>`) and
-the name of the output directory to create (`<path to output directory
+accession (`<accession>`) and the name of the output directory you
+want it to create (`<path to output directory to create>`) and
+populate with output files, including model files for the accession to
+use with `v-annotate.pl`.

-to create>`).
-After that comes a list of all available command-line
+After that comes a list of all available
-options.
-These are explained in more detail below.
+command-line options.
+These are explained in more detail [below](#build-options).

 Here is an example `v-build.pl` command using the RefSeq
 accession `NC_039897` a Norovirus GI complete genome sequence, and creating